-A polyhedron is a space made up of very simple bits ‘glued’ together.
+A polyhedron (beware remark 1) is a topological space made up of very simple bits ‘glued’ together.
 The ‘bits’ are simplices of different dimensions.
 An abstract simplicial complex is a neat combinatorial way of giving the corresponding ‘gluing’ instructions, a bit like to plan of a construction kit!

 We say is a face of .
 If has elements it is said to be a -simplex.
 The set of -simplices of is denoted by .
 The dimension of is the largest such that is non-empty.